rdkcentral/firebolt/apis/next/core/Localization/index.md

 ### countryCode
-Get the ISO 3166 code for the counrty device is located in
+Get the ISO 3166-1 alpha-2 code for the country device is located in

 To get the value of `countryCode` call the method like this: